MotorStorm: Arctic Edge: Tracks

 MotorStorm: Arctic Edge features a total of 12 tracks, alongside the reverse variants of each track.
 Some tracks also include numerous hazards within.

 Icy bridges are seen during races in several tracks and pose as a hazard for drivers above and below alike.
 While small, lightweight vehicles can easily navigate through, larger and heavier vehicles can easily disintegrate the bridge upon crossing it, thus causing opponents behind to tumble down the track, and will either be wrecked or receive some damage and drive off, if one of the heavy vehicles drives through while the other one behind falls down as the bridge gives way.
 Another new hazard, known as the avalanche, can be triggered by blowing the vehicles' horns, or by explosions from vehicles.
 The avalanche will then strike away opponents caught along the way.
 The amount of snow also increases as racers drive up the mountain, which would cause the surface to become more slippery for vehicles.

 Development

 MotorStorm: Arctic Edge for the PlayStation Portable and PlayStation 2 was confirmed by Sony Computer Entertainment and was not developed by Evolution Studios who had previously developed the past two titles but instead by Bigbig Studios.
 Prior to that rumours of a PlayStation Portable edition of the previously PlayStation 3 MotorStorm had been swirling due to a tip by a staff member of Sony Computer Entertainment Europe in November 2008.

 Reception

-The PSP version received "generally favourable reviews", while the PlayStation 2 version received above-average reviews, according to the review aggregation website Metacritic.
+The PSP version received "generally favourable reviews", while the PlayStation 2 version received "mixed or average reviews", according to the review aggregation website Metacritic.
 In Japan, where the former version was ported for release under the name MotorStorm Raging Ice (モーターストーム レイジングアイス, MōtōSutōmu Reijingu Aisu) on 1 November 2009, Famitsu gave it a score of 29 out of 40.